seyoatda/caps-lock-me/README.md

 # caps-lock-me
-a program that try to make Capslock more useful
+a program that tries to make Capslock more useful